 It’s worth discussing how annuities are taxed, particularly if you’re considering how to position retirement income for the future.
 If you use assets from a qualified retirement plan to purchase an annuity, the annuity becomes a qualified contract, and the owner pays the ordinary income tax rate at the time annuity payouts begin.

 If the annuity buyer uses unqualified money — such as that from a stock portfolio — to purchase the contract, it is considered a nonqualified annuity.
 When benefits begin in the future, the owner will pay taxes only on the portion of each payout that is deemed to be interest and earnings that were not subject to taxes throughout the deferment period.

 Be aware an annuity is a complex retirement option and there are many variations.
-This is good because different contracts are suitable for different situations, but it’s especially important that you work with a seasoned advisor who can help you determine if an annuity is a good option for your retirement portfolio.
-If so, the advisor will recommend which type would be most appropriate for you.
+This is good because different contracts are suitable for different situations, but it’s especially important that you work with a seasoned Adviser who can help you determine if an annuity is a good option for your retirement portfolio.
+If so, the Adviser will recommend which type would be most appropriate for you.
 We’re always happy to discuss these and other options with you.

 Content prepared by Kara Stefan Communications.

 1 Paul Brandus.
 Marketwatch.
 Jan.
 20, 2019.
 “Never mind the Social Security increase, seniors are in trouble — here’s why.” https://www.marketwatch.com/story/forget-the-social-security-increase-this-is-why-seniors-are-in-trouble-2018-10-16.
 Accessed Jan.
 24, 2019.

 2 Jack Guttentag.
 Forbes.
 Jan.
 5, 2019.
 “How An Annuity Improves A Retirement Plan.” https://www.forbes.com/sites/jackguttentag/2019/01/05/how-an-annuity-improves-a-retirement-plan/#d8adfa863713.
 Accessed Jan.
 24, 2019.